jakerkat/eDBase/SECURITY.md

 The library is correcting issues constantly but a long term changes are every year.

-All the functions work correctly in MySQL but the other types needs some development.
+All the functions work correctly in MySQL but the other BD types needs some development in some especifically functions.
+But to make any SQL, the library works perfectly.